Vietnamese Cambodians: History

-In August 1994, the National Assembly of Cambodia introduced an immigration law which authorised the deportation of illegal immigrants.
+In August 1994, the National Assembly of Cambodia introduced an immigration law which authorized the deportation of illegal immigrants.
 The UNHCR assessed the law as singling out and targeting Vietnamese migrants in Cambodia; the Cambodian government had to reassure the international community that no mass deportations of Vietnamese refugees would be implemented.
-Meanwhile in the remote northwest, he Khmer Rouge continued to carry out sporadic attacks on Vietnamese civilians.
+Meanwhile in the remote northwest, the Khmer Rouge continued to carry out sporadic attacks on Vietnamese civilians.
 The Khmer Rouge formally surrendered to the government in 1999 but ethnic Vietnamese continue to face discrimination in Cambodia, both as physical intimidation from the general population and administrative threats by local authorities.
 Anti-Vietnamese are familiar rallying cries from politicians in campaigns during the general elections and become even more acute when disputes flared in the news between the two countries.

 Demographics

 Population

-The Vietnamese are generally concentrated along the river banks of the Tonlé Sap lake and Mekong river which encompass the provinces of Siem Reap, Kampong Chhnang and Pursat.
-Smaller populations may be found in Phnom Penh as well as southeastern provinces bordering Vietnam, namely Prey Veng, Svay Rieng, Kampot, Kandal, Kratié and Takéo.
+The Vietnamese are generally concentrated along the banks of the Tonlé Sap lake and Mekong river which encompass the provinces of Siem Reap, Kampong Chhnang, and Pursat.
+Smaller populations may be found in Phnom Penh as well as southeastern provinces bordering Vietnam, namely Prey Veng, Svay Rieng, Kampong Cham, Kampot, Kandal, Kratié, and Takéo.
 The Vietnamese population was at its largest in 1962 when the government census showed that they were the country's largest minority and reflected 3.8% of the country's population.
 Demographic researchers returned higher estimated numbers of Vietnamese than government censuses reflect.
 For example, in the 1960s, the number of resident Vietnamese may be as high as 400,000, while another Cambodian-based researcher, Michael Vickery had estimated the Vietnamese resident population to be between 200,000 and 300,000 in 1986.
 On the other hand, government censuses conducted during the 1980s put the figures to be no more than 60,000.
 The following population figures shows population figures of ethnic Vietnamese based on figures derived from government censuses: